 When you are looking for a projector, you are likely to hear the term “lumens” a lot and probably think about how to select projector lumens.
 But what exactly are they, and are they that important?
 It is easy to become overwhelmed by the lingo involved with projectors while shopping for one for your house or office.
-Hence, we have done up a simple guide below to help you navigate through these terms you might hear in the projector market.
+Hence, we have put together a simple guide below to help you navigate through these terms you might hear in the projector market.

 A lumen is the measurement of luminous flux and the amount of light emitted in a certain amount of time.
 In the case of projectors, it is used to show how bright the lamp is and how vibrant the colors can become.